-'E' = Establishment applied to be licensed to carry out this activity and will carry it out.
+'E' = Establishment is licensed to carry out this activity and is currently carrying it out.

-Site Procurement Processing Testing Storage Distribution Import Export Trafford General Hospital E E E
+Site Procurement Processing Testing Storage Distribution Import Export Trafford General Hospital E E Е

-Tissue types applied to be authorised for licensed activities
+Tissue types authorised for licensed activities

-Applied to be authorised = Establishment to be authorised to carry out this activity and will currently be carrying it out.
+Authorised = Establishment is authorised to carry out this activity and is currently carrying it out.

-Tissue Category; Tissue Type Procurement Processing Testing Storage Distribution Import Export Other; Cartilage (ATMP) Applied to be authorised Applied to be authorised Applied to be authorised
+Tissue Category; Tissue Type Procurement Processing Testing Storage Distribution Import Export Other; Cartilage (ATMP) Authorised Authorised Authorised